 Michael assists programmes implemenatation ans also in monitoring corruption stories in the media, code these stories using a coding template, input them into an SPSS data sheet and make a narrative analysis of it.

-Godfred is currently the Finance Officer of Ghana Anti-Corruption Coalition and was formerly with Armajaro Ghana Limited as Internal Audit Officer and District Accounts Officer respectively for several years.
+Godfred is currently the Head of Finance for Ghana Anti-Corruption Coalition and was formerly with Armajaro Ghana Limited as Internal Audit Officer and District Accounts Officer respectively for several years.
 He also worked with Offinsoman National Health Insurance Scheme as an Accounts Assistant.

 Godfred is a finalist of the Institute of Chartered Accountants Ghana (ICAG).
 He also holds Bachelor of Commerce from the University of Cape Coast and Higher National Diploma in Accountancy from the Cape Coast Polytechnic.